Nahla El Fatiha Naili: Family

 Her mother, Hafida Bouhired, was the youngest of five siblings from her grandmother's first marriage.
 Naili's maternal grandfather Mustapha Bouhired was a player in the Racing Club de Paris and sports journalist for Alger Républicain.
 He fought in the Second World War for the liberation of France before becoming an FLN militant of the Algerian revolution.
-He was shot dead in the Casbah of Algiers, on 14 March 1957, after his arrest.
+She was shot dead in the Casbah of Algiers, on 14 March 1957, after his arrest.

 Her maternal grandmother Fatiha Bouhired, born Hattali Oukhiti, was also militant like her husband, and throughout the Algerian war the family houses were used as a refuge for the main leaders of the urban guerrillas in Algiers.
 She was arrested twice at the family home, one with Yacef Saâdi, Zohra Drif, as well as with her six-month-old daughter Hafida Bouhired, who was imprisoned in Serkadji Prison and released.